swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 in one of three ways:

 1. Via a value of the original property's type (e.g., `Int` in `@Lazy var
-   foo: Int`, using the the property wrapper type's `init(wrappedValue:)` initializer.
+   foo: Int`, using the property wrapper type's `init(wrappedValue:)` initializer.
 That initializer must have a single parameter of the same type as the `wrappedValue` property (or be an `@autoclosure` thereof) and have the same access level as the property wrapper type itself.
-When `init(wrappedValue:)` is present, is is always used for the initial value provided on the property declaration.
+When `init(wrappedValue:)` is present, is always used for the initial value provided on the property declaration.
 For example:

    ```swift